swgriffith/terraform-kubernetes-anyscale-foundation-modules/README.md

 ## Kubernetes Resources

 To streamline long-term management and to enable customization, we've modularized the resources into the following Terraform sub-modules:
 * anyscale-k8s-helm - Required Helm Charts for Anyscale on Kubernetes
+* anyscale-k8s-configmap - A sample configmap for Anyscale.
+This can also be managed via the Anyscale Kubernetes Manager Helm Chart.
+* anyscale-k8s-namespace - The Namespace for Anyscale.
+This can also be managed via the Anyscale Kubernetes Manager Helm Chart.

 ### Customization